Menards: Advertising

 Menards publishes weekly print ads and broadcasts TV and radio ads.
-Radio and TV ads are usually accompanied by banjo music (resembling that of bluegrass music) played by Gary Shaw of Wisconsin.
+Radio and TV ads are usually accompanied by banjo music (resembling that of bluegrass music) played by Gary Shaw of Appleton, Wisconsin.
 Ray Szmanda was the "Menards Guy" who used the slogan "Save big money at Menards" regularly on television advertisements from 1976 to 1998, and occasionally from 1999 until his death in 2018.
 Before his return in 1999, Kim Larsen took over his position in his absence.
-During the Christmas and holiday season, radio and television ads typically feature an alternate jingle "Warm season's greetings to you all from Menards!" sung by a female chorus beginning in 1986.
+During the Christmas and holiday season, radio and television ads typically feature an alternative jingle "Warm season's greetings to you all from Menards!" sung by a female chorus beginning in 1986.
 The same year, the "Helping You Build America’s Heartland" jingle was made.
-Bob Holtan, John Menard's friend and radio station owner, wrote the lyrics to the "Save Big Money" jingle in the early 1970s.
+Robert (Bob) Holtan from WAXX/WAYY Radio in Eau Claire, WI, wrote the lyrics to the "Save Big Money" jingle in the early 1970s.
+Holtan was friends with John Menard and was also a DJ working at WAXX/WAYY Radio in Eau Claire, WI at the time.

-Spanish language commercials (whose music contains a mixture of mariachi and banjo sounds) end with "¡Ganar mucho dinero en Menards!"
+Spanish language commercials (whose music contains a mixture of mariachi and banjo sounds) end with "¡Ahorrar mucho dinero en Menards!"